 - If a restaurant invites you alone, do not impose by bringing a guest.
 Never call to ask for an exception.

-- Keep in mind that when you are invited out to a theater or restaurant that you are a Concierge “on duty.”
+- Keep in mind that when you are invited out to a theater, restaurant or hospitality event, that you are a Concierge “on duty.”
 Always act in a professional manner and dress accordingly.

 - Always thank your host before you depart and follow-up with a note of thanks.

 - Never give invitations meant for a Concierge to friends or co-workers.

 - Keep in mind when you attend any Concierge functions, you are representing your hotel, your profession and the L.A.
 Concierge Association.